 In the picture the students are exercising taking a risk, a collaboration between friends and persistence.

 We finished the module of creative thinking by completing a painting creatively and as each student pleased, we added some examples of students' paintings in the presentation.

 Tour at the PayPal offices

-A group of 5th and 6th graders from "Osishkin" School in Ramar Ha'Sharon, who participate in the Entrepreneurship Program for Children led by Miri Molcho, went on a tour at PayPal's Company offices in Israel.
+A group of 5th and 6th graders from "Osishkin" School in Ramar Ha'Sharon, who participate in the Entrepreneurship for Kids Program led by Miri Molcho, went on a tour at PayPal's Company offices in Israel.

 The students met the company's CEO in Israel, the sales manager and the information security manager.